Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Introduction

+Recently, \citet{mogensen2022instrumental} uses integrated covariances to conduct instrumental variable estimation of `normalized parameters', and shows that these parameters have causal interpretations in both discrete time series and continuous time Hawkes processes. }

-When $S$ is fully observed, estimators that are consistent and asymptotically normal for the standard form parameters of the VAR($1$) process $S$ exist; in particular, $\beta$ can be consistently estimated \citep{hamilton1994time}.
-Yet in our setting $H$, the confounding between $X$ and $Y$ is unobserved, and such estimators are not applicable.
-Furthermore, a direct application of IV estimation for i.i.d.\ data could suggest using $I_{t-2}$ as an instrument for estimating the effect of $X_{t-1}$ on $Y_t$.
-We prove that in general, this does not yield a consistent estimator (\cref{failure:naive_iv}).
-The reason is that the instruments are correlated to $Y$ not only through the path $I_{t-2} \rightarrow X_{t-1} \rightarrow Y_t$ but also through an infinite number of paths in the past, due to common ancestors $I_{t-j}, j \geq 3$ in the instrument process $I$.
+Throughout this work we consider a joint process $S := \vec{I_t^\top, X_t^\top, H_t^\top, Y_t^\top}^\top_{t\in\Z}$ where $H$ is latent. {As a motivating example, let $S$ be a linear VAR($1$) process (though we generally consider VAR($p$) processes), with dependencies represented in \cref{fig:sub3}, and assume that we observe a finite subsample $S_1, \ldots, S_T$ from a single instantiation of this process.
+Our goal is to estimate the coefficient $\beta$ with which $X_{t-1}$ linearly enters into $Y_t$.
+When $S$ is fully observed, estimators that are consistent and asymptotically normal for the standard form parameters of the VAR($1$) process $S$ exist \citep[e.g.,][]{hamilton1994time}.
+Yet, in our setting, $H$, the confounding variable between $X$ and $Y$, is unobserved, and such estimators are then generally not consistent.
+In this work, we seek to overcome this hidden confounding by using $I_{t-2}$ as an instrument.
+Estimation in the time series setting is complicated by memory effects not present in the i.i.d. setting: For example, the instrument $I_{t-2}$ is correlated to $Y_t$ not only through the path $I_{t-2} \rightarrow X_{t-1} \rightarrow Y_t$ but also through an infinite number of paths in the past, due to common ancestors $I_{t-j}, j \geq 3$ in the instrument process $I$.
 This correlation violates the assumption that the instrument $I_{t-2}$ only correlates with $Y_t$ through $X_{t-1}$.
+Similarly, there are also observed confounders of $X_{t-1}$ and $Y_t$, such as $X_{t-2}$ which is a common ancestor of the two. }

+{ To obtain valid identifying IV methods for VAR($p$) processes $S$, such as the one shown in \cref{fig:sub3}, we establish a general graph marginalization technique allowing us to read off the relevant separation statements from the reduced graphs. } Based on these results, we outline two solutions {that} identify {total} causal effects in {the considered} time series.
+The first solution ({which is based on} `conditional IV' or `CIV') identifies $\beta$ using IV conditioned on {some subset of past states of the time series.} {In the example above, we will see that, e.g., $I_{t-2}\indep Y_t-\beta X_{t-1} | \{I_{t-3}, X_{t-2}, Y_{t-1}\}$ is an identifying equation.}